Strict inequalities for connective constants of transitive graphs: Strict inequalities for vertex-transitive graphs

 \subsection{Quasi-transitive augmentation}

 Let $G=(V,E)$ be as above, and let $\olG=(V, \olE)$ be obtained from $G$ by adding further edges, possibly in parallel to existing edges.
-We assume that $E$ is a \emph{proper} subset of $\olE$, and introduce next a certain property.
+We shall assume that $E$ is a \emph{proper} subset of $\olE$, and that the additional edge-set $\olE\setminus E$ has a property of quasi-transitivity with respect to some automorphism-subgroup $\osA$.
+We shall require some properties of this subgroup $\osA$, and to this end we introduce next a certain definition, followed by the main result of this subsection.